seehorne/GetGrinnected/written reports/sprint 3/agile-review.md

 1. See current day viewed.

 2. Change currently viewed day.
 You can only look up to two weeks in the future.
+Does not currently change seen events.

 3. Change what tag you are filtering by.

+4. See the events that are happening today.
+DO NOT SCROLL!!!
+IT WILL CRASH!

-4. Move to this page by pressing the home button on the bottom.
+5. Move to this page by pressing the home button on the bottom.

-5. Move to other pages by pressing their buttons on the bottom.
+6. Move to other pages by pressing their buttons on the bottom.

 ## Calendar